 There's no school like the old school, many will prefer to say.
 Such is the case when some NFL teams go nostalgic, featuring some fantastic retro styles that are extremely popular with fans.

-in the 1960s are the San Diego Chargers' crowd-pleasing powder blues, which evoke memories of Chargers greats such as Lance Alworth.
+San Diego Chargers' crowd-pleasing powder blues, which evoke memories of Chargers greats such as Lance Alworth.

 No comments: